You've inherited a house. What’s next?

 Decluttering comes in to distinct categories:

-Actual Clutter is the clutter that has no business being in a house that’s going to be shown to buyers.
-Imagine the junk drawers and miscellaneous items have sat unattended for extended periods of time.
+Actual clutter is the clutter that has no business being in a house that’s going to be shown to buyers.
+Imagine the full junk drawers and miscellaneous items have sat unattended for extended periods of time.

-- Do a quick walkthrough and quickly assess each room taking pictures if necessary.
+- Do a quick walkthrough and assess each room, taking pictures if necessary.

-- Designate and open space to store all of the clutter.
+- Designate an open space to store all of the clutter.

 - Work through rooms one at a time until they contain the bare essentials.